henriqueweiand/nestjs-exam-ai/prompt.md

 - Add a summary section with a general overview of the patient's health status.
 - Add a section for recommendations based on the findings.
 - No need to return any text as message except the JSON structure.
+- Find the date that the exam was made.